jeremyglebe/OdinGrid/README.md

 - [x] Overlay square and hex grids
 - [x] Display grids over fullscreen applications
 - [ ] Improve user interface
+- [ ] Allow screen blackout and brush to reveal

 See the [open issues](https://github.com/jeremyglebe/OdinGrid/issues) for a full list of proposed features (and known issues).